Geocoding Addresses

 - Free

-- uses TIGER, so it's US-only
+- Uses TIGER, so it's US-only.
+Free for non-commercial purposes.

-- also has some more accurate data where they have coverage (e.g.,
+- Also has some more accurate data where they have coverage (e.g.,

 parcels in Los Angeles)